Pendleton Correctional Facility: History

-Construction on the prison continued until March 1924 when A. F. Miles, the General Superintendent, ended the contracts with the architect and other contractors.
+Construction on the prison continued until early 1924 when A. F. Miles, the superintendent, ended the contracts with the architect and other contractors.
 He proposed completing construction on the prison using inmates as the laborers.
 Miles organized the prisoners into groups, with each group concentrating on a specific aspect of the work.
 Each of these specialty groups was assigned to a professional in the field who would provide them guidance in learning the craft.
 Some of the tasks inmates participated in included bricklaying, plumbing, roofing, electrical work, and painting.
-By switching from free labor to inmate labor, Miles decreased the labor costs from $61,000 to $4,500 in a short amount of time.
-While inmate labor was an effective cost-cutting tool, it also gave the men an opportunity to learn a "useful trade."
-Miles continued his cost-cutting ways by purchasing materials at a lower price than the plan had originally allotted.
+By switching to inmate labor, Miles quickly decreased the labor costs from $61,000 to $4,500.

 In June 1996, the Indiana General Assembly passed House Enrolled Act 1229 which changed the name of the Indiana Reformatory.
 Put into effect on July 1, 1996, the Indiana Reformatory was officially named the Pendleton Correctional Facility.

-In 2017, American filmmaker Madeleine Sackler created two films filmed entirely in Pendleton Correctional Facility.
-One is fictional drama titled O.G. and the second is a cinéma vérité-style documentary called It's a Hard Truth, Ain't It.
-This is the first time that a fiction and non-fiction film have been filmed entirely inside a Level 4 prison.
+In 2017, American filmmaker Madeleine Sackler created two films filmed entirely in the Pendleton Correctional Facility.
+One is a fictional drama titled O.G. and the second is a cinéma vérité-style documentary called It's a Hard Truth Ain't It.